Help Paying for Senior Home Care

 Our free housing and care finder uses your unique needs to curate a list of the best options in your area.

-Home health care employees are typically RNs, LPNs, physical therapists, home care aides, occupational therapists, and social workers.
-Home care aides help with activities of daily living (ADLs) such as bathing, dressing, toileting, and grooming.
-They assist with instrumental ADLs, such as housekeeping, meal prep, laundry, and transportation.
+Home care aides and homemakers provide non-medical assistance.
+They usually help with activities of daily living (ADLs) such as bathing, dressing, toileting, and grooming.
+They assist with housekeeping, meal prep, laundry, and transportation, too.
+Some states require agencies that employ them to be licensed and meet minimum standards established by the state.

 Home Care Costs

 It's no wonder seniors choose home health care over stays in a hospital if they can.
-The average daily cost of a hospital stay is thousands of dollars, while the median cost of home health aide care is just $213 per day in 2024.1
+The average cost of a hospital stay is thousands of dollars each day, while the median cost of home care would set you back only $200 each day in 2024.

 The following is how recipients of home health care pay for services, according to the Centers for Medicare and Medicaid Services: